itsshah/News-Headlines/README.md

 # News-Headlines
-Simple news headline link reader with service workers
+Simple static news headline link reader.

+Connects to https://newsapi.org for the api.

+Set up with Web Components and Service Workers.